Morocco

 How can I help Christians in North Africa?

-Open Doors works with local partners and churches in North Africa to provide leadership training, discipleship, livelihood support, Bibles and pastoral care.
+Open Doors local partners support the church in North Africa through leadership training, livelihood assistance, prayer support and trauma counselling.

 please pray